kangcarol/tapestry/README.md

 <br>
  Tapestry stems from a project that I started over the Pandemic with my dad.
 Realizing I had taken for granted the trips to visit my parents on the other side of the world, I started a correspondence with my dad to record his thoughts, advice and life experiences.<br>
  <br>
- Tapestry is an app designed for contemplation, genuine interactions and to learn about others.<br>
+ Tapestry is an app designed for contemplation, genuine interactions, to share and learn about others.<br>

 1. AAU Admin, I am the only one who will be able to add/update questions.
 2. AAU I want to login/logout to access my Q&As to answer/edit/update, and to read other's Q&As.
 3. AAU after logging in, I want to view the latest Q&As answered (a feed).
-4. AAU if I want to go back to my feed I can click TAPESTRY on the nav bar.
+4. AAU if I want to go back to the home page I can click TAPESTRY on the nav bar.
 5. AAU I want to see all my Q&As on one page, and be able to edit or delete.
 6. AAU I want my cards to be accessible to READ ONLY by other users.
 (I want to read other people's Q&A but I shouldn't be able to do anything more than that.)